Citi says female employees earn 29 percent less than men

 Currently, more than half of Citi employees globally are women and over 45 percent of its U.S. workforce are minorities, the company said.

-“We know we need a comprehensive approach to our diversity initiatives to make the progress we want to see,” Sara Wechter, head of human resources at Citi, wrote in a blog post.
+"We know we need a comprehensive approach to our diversity initiatives to make the progress we want to see," Sara Wechter, head of human resources at Citi, wrote in a blog post citi.us/2De3pG8.

 Citi, along with other Wall Street banks and financial companies, has been under pressure to disclose how much less it pays women than men.